Pterocarya stenoptera: Description

+The bark on the trunk is similar to P. fraxinifolia, but is smoother.

 Distribution and habitat

-Forests on mountain slopes or riverbanks; near sea level to 1500 m.
-Anhui, Fujian, Gansu, Guangdong, Guangxi, Guizhou, Hainan, Hebei, Henan, Hubei, Hunan, Jiangsu, Jiangxi, Liaoning, Shaanxi, Shandong, Shanxi, Sichuan, Taiwan, Yunnan, Zhejiang, Japan, Korea.
+It occurs in forests on mountain slopes or riverbanks, from near sea level to 1500 metres, in Anhui, Fujian, Gansu, Guangdong, Guangxi, Guizhou, Hainan, Hebei, Henan, Hubei, Hunan, Jiangsu, Jiangxi, Liaoning, Shaanxi, Shandong, Shanxi, Sichuan, Taiwan, Yunnan, and Zhejiang; it is also introduced in Japan and Korea.

-Propagation
+Ecology

-Pterocarya stenoptera propagates readily from seed that has received approximately three months of cold moist stratification.
+Pterocarya stenoptera grows readily from seed that has received approximately three months of cold moist winter stratification.
 Germination is epigeal and typically requires a little more than ten days.
 The first true (pinnately compound) leaves appear after the seedling reaches a height of ~6 cm.
-The young seedlings do well under half-shade and a temperature of ~18 °C (64 °F).
+The young seedlings do well under half-shade and a temperature of about 18 °C.

 Pterocarya stenoptera can also be propagated by cuttings.

 Uses

 Used in East Asian classical garden design.
+It is also grown as an ornamental tree in Japan, Korea, and more rarely in Europe and North America.

+A hybrid between P. stenoptera and P. fraxinifolia, named Pterocarya × rehderiana, has been developed in cultivation.
+It is intermediate between the parents, but more vigorous due to heterosis.